-In support of this study, a total of 5,935 razorback suckers and 4,491 bonytail were stocked into backwaters in La Paz County, Arizona, and Riverside County, California, from October 2016 through to January 2017.
-All fishes released were implanted with a 134.2-kHz PIT tag.
-These stockings were distributed among five backwaters: A7 upper, C7 (McIntyre Park), A10 upper, A10 lower, and C10 (Ehler's).
-Both species were stocked at least once per month during the sample season (October - March) except for February (neither species was released) and March (no razorback suckers were released).
-These numbers are directly from stocking records, which are slightly higher than database records (5,932 razorback suckers and 4,490 bonytail).
+In support of this study, a total of 5,935 razorback sucker and 4,491 bonytail were stocked into backwaters in La Paz Co., AZ and Riverside Co., CA from October 2016 through January 2017.
+All fish released were implanted with a 134.2- kilohertz (kHz) passive integrated transponder (PIT) tag.
+These stockings were distributed among five backwaters; A7 upper, A10 upper, A10 lower, C7, and C10.
+Both species were stocked at least once per month during the sample season (October through March) except for February (neither species was released) and March (no razorback sucker were released).
+These numbers are directly from stocking records, which are slightly higher than database records (tables 4 and 5; 5,932 razorback sucker and 4,490 bonytail).
 Discrepancies in the database are often due to data recording errors during the tagging process.

-The Lower Colorado River Native Fishes Database has been used to record totals of 15,795 razorback suckers and 11,696 bonytail stocked into the 5 study backwaters, as well as some river locations, between 2007 and May 2017 (tables 4 and 5).
-Stocked fishes were reared at the Bubbling Ponds Fish Hatchery, Imperial National Wildlife Refuge Farm Fish Pond, Southwestern Native Aquatic Resources and Recovery Center in Dexter, New Mexico (Center) (formerly the Dexter National Fish Hatchery & Technology Center), Lake Mead Fish Hatchery, Willow Beach National Fish Hatchery, and the Achii Hanyo Native Fish Rearing Facility.
-The release size for razorback suckers ranged from 275 - 640 mm TL, and the release size of bonytail ranged from 223 - 535 mm TL.
+The Lower River Native Fishes Database has recorded totals of 15,795 razorback sucker and 11,696 bonytail stocked into the five study backwaters, as well as some river locations, between 2007 and May 2017 (tables 4 and 5).
+Stocked fish were reared at Bubbling Ponds Fish Hatchery, Imperial National Wildlife Refuge Pond, Southwestern Native Aquatic Resources and Recovery Center (SNARRC, previously Dexter National Fish Hatchery), Lake Mead Fish Hatchery, Willow Beach National Fish Hatchery and Achii Hanyo Native Fish Rearing Facility.
+Release size of bonytail ranges from 223-535 mm TL and for razorback sucker 275-640 mm TL.